-- We obtained an understanding of the controls and processes around the impairment assessment calculation performed by management; - We assessed management's assumptions and judgements in determining the continued applicability of the Jiffy and Garbie trademarks having an indefinite useful life; - We assessed the determination of cash generating units based on our understanding of how management monitors the group's operations and assets that generate the cash flows; - With the assistance of our internal valuation expertise, we assessed the budgeted cashflow forecasts, discount rates and growth rates used to evaluate if there was adequate support for the assumptions applied by management in the underlying calculations.
-This was performed by comparing discount rates to other companies operating in similar sectors; - We compared the financial forecasts and growth rates used in the value in use calculations against historical performance to evaluate the reliability of the data used; - We re-performed the calculations in the impairment models and performed sensitivity analysis of the key assumptions applied by management in the model to determine the impact thereon should the assumptions change; and - We assessed the adequacy of the disclosures in the financial statements for compliance with International Financial Reporting Standards.
+- We obtained an understanding of the controls and processes around the impairment assessment calculation performed by management; - We assessed management's assumptions and judgements in determining the continued applicability of the Jiffy and Garbie trademarks having an indefinite useful life. - We assessed the determination of cash generating units to which goodwill was allocated based on our understanding of how management monitors the group's operations and assets that generate the cash flows; - With the assistance of our internal valuation expertise, we assessed the discount rates and growth rates used to evaluate if there was adequate support for the assumptions applied by management in the underlying calculations.
+This was performed by comparing the discount rates and the growth rates to other companies operating in similar sectors; - We compared the financial forecasts and growth rates used in the value in use calculations against historical performance to evaluate the reliability of the data used; - We re-performed the calculations in the impairment models and performed sensitivity analysis of the key assumptions applied by management in the model to determine the impact thereon should the assumptions change; and - We assessed the adequacy of the disclosures in the financial statements for compliance with International Financial Reporting Standards.